CLTS FS Instructions Module 8 - Health-Related Services

 • Child is receiving physical therapy, outpatient therapy, and speech therapy through the school system, and the individualized education plan (IEP) indicates the therapy will continue next year.

-• There is uncertainty in regards to how long support is needed.
+• There is uncertainty regarding how long support is needed.

 • A child needs assistance but is expected to need less assistance, but not be independent, within the next six months.